FabricGenomics/omicia_api_examples/README.md

 The API uses SSL-encrypted HTTP for its protocol, via the normal port for secure HTTP, 443.
-Attempts to query the server with non-encrypted HTTP request on port 80 (ie. http://api.fabricgenomics.com instead of https://api.fabricgenomics.com) will return a 302 Redirect HTTP response, with no response body provided.
+Attempts to query the server with non-encrypted HTTP request on port 80 (ie. http://api.fabricgenomics.com instead of https://api.fabricgenomics.com) will return a 404 error response.

 Most invalid requests (e.g. for invalid parameter values) return an HTTP status of 400, 404 or 422; authentication errors return an HTTP status of 401 or 403.